Managers, especially during performance review time, segment their staff into three categories:

-- C Players: Low performer who they’d like to donate back to the industry.
+- C Players: Low performers who they’d like to donate back to the industry.

 If you’re not viewed as an A player by your boss and the higher ups, a promotion is a long shot.
 Assuming you are however, here are four tips to help you make the grade:

 - Know the Promotion Cycle: While one-off promotions can happen at any time, companies have a limited budget and usually prefer to operate within a fixed performance management cycle.
-Timing of your request is critical.
-Share your upward aspirations with your manager during early in the year, preferably during goal-setting make sure you understand the process and any hurdles that can get in the way of your goal.
-No point in working hard all year if a budget or bureaucratic issues is going to impede your progress.
+Therefore, the timing of your request is critical.
+Share your upward aspirations with your manager during early, preferably during goal setting make sure you understand the process and any hurdles that can get in the way of your goal.
+There’s no point in working hard all year if a budget or bureaucratic issue is going to impede your progress.

 - Demonstrate Value to the Company: Doing a good job isn’t nearly enough.
 You have to prove (ideally with metrics) how you are consistently contributing more than other employees in similar roles.
 Give your boss quarterly, if not monthly proof points on your progress to goals and confirm plans are still aligned during formal reviews.